MicrosoftDocs/customer-insights/ci-docs/activities.md

 ## Manage existing activities

 Go to **Data** > **Activities** to view your saved activities, their source entity, the activity type, and if they are included in the customer timeline.
-You can sort the list of activities by any column or use the search box to find the segment you want to manage.
+You can sort the list of activities by any column or use the search box to find the activity you want to manage.

 Select an activity to view available actions.